How Much Does Ceiling Fan Installation Cost?

 Factors in Calculating Ceiling Fan Installation Cost

 How much does a ceiling fan cost?
 The price of the unit depends on the type of fan, what kind of blades it has, and the height of the ceiling.
 Some fans are made especially for lower ceilings, and there are also models specifically for ceilings higher than the standard 9 feet.
 The price ranges from $50 for a standard ceiling fan to $1,500 or more for a rotational fan.
 A ceiling fan with light installation costs an additional $100 to $300.

 Additional Costs and Considerations

-When budgeting for ceiling fan installation cost, it’s helpful to know any additional price factors and considerations.
+When budgeting for ceiling fan installation cost, it’s helpful for homeowners to know any additional price factors and considerations.
 These can include additional wiring, switches, accessories, and the differences between outdoor and indoor ceiling fans.